huzheng001/stardict-3/stardict/doc/README_windows.txt

 fclose(file);
 =====

-You may simplify debugging process if you configure windows console in Stardict.
-Stardict sends debug messages, warnings, errors to console.
-Unfortunately, windows GUI applications do not attach to a console by default, hence all the aforementioned messages go nowhere.
+StarDict sends debug messages, warnings, errors to console.
+Windows GUI applications do not attach to a console by default, hence all the aforementioned messages go nowhere.

+There are to ways to make the output visible.
+You may attach StarDict to a windows console or open a log window.
+Both release and debug versions of StarDict allow to use console, while the log window is only available in the debug version.

+To open window console pass --message-level option with non-zero parameter.
+The parameter specifies the amount of output to produce.
+The larger the value, the more verbose output will be.
+See StarDict help for more details.
+The --help option opens console as well.
+It prints a usage message and exits the application.

-Stardict can attach itself to a windows console either opening a new instance or reusing an existing one.
-To enable that feature define ATTACH_WINDOWS_CONSOLE preprocessor symbol when compiling the project.
-If you use Windows XP or later, it is recommended to define _WIN32_WINNT=0x0501 as well.
-That allows to connect to an existing console, otherwise Stardict always opens a new console window.
-The later case has the disadvantage that if the application crushs, the console window closes so quickly you cannot read the error message.
+If you start StarDict with a shortcut, a new console windows is opened.
+It is closed with the application.
+If you start StarDict in an existing console window, the program do not open a new window, but prints all output to the existing one.
+Opening a new console has the disadvantage that if the application crushs, the console window closes so quickly you cannot read the error message.
-To reuse the existing console window, start Stardict in that console.
-All messages will go into that window.
-If you start Stardict not from console, a new console windows is opened.

 Windows console has a limitation, it cannot show all unicode characters.
 To overcome this limitation StarDict can show output in a log window.
 The log window has no problems with showing unicode characters, but it can not fully duplicate console output.
 StarDict can show output of g_debug, g_error, g_warning and the like, g_print, g_printf(?) functions.
-I'll not see output from printf in the log window, for example.
-To enable the log window define ENABLE_LOG_WINDOW preprocessor symbol.
+You'll not see output from printf in the log window, for example.
+To enable the log window, build StarDict with ENABLE_LOG_WINDOW macro symbol.

-To set up preprocessor symbols in Dev-C++ do the following: main menu->Project->Project options->Parameters tab.
-Add "-DATTACH_WINDOWS_CONSOLE -D_WIN32_WINNT=0x0501 -DENABLE_LOG_WINDOW" to the C and C++ compiler command line.

 All that windows console stuff is not much reliable, if it does not work, retreat to printing into a file or to the log window.